How much money do you spend at Starbucks?

 It serves a few cups, and it ends up being much cheaper than paying for the same number of cups individually.

-As you can see, joining the Starbucks Rewards alone will save a bunch.
+As you can see, joining the Starbucks Rewards alone will save you a bunch.

 Add that to the savings you get from other tips and tricks and you are looking at a savings hundreds of dollars every year at Starbucks.